rpeden/prefect-docker-compose/README.md

 * `agent` - Prefect Orion Agent
 * `cli` - A container that mounts this repository's `flows` directory and offers an ideal environment for building and applying deployments and running flows.

-## Prefect Orion
+## Prefect Server
 To run the Prefect Orion API and UI, open a terminal, navigate to the directory where you cloned this repository, and run:

 ```
-docker-compose --profile orion up
+docker-compose --profile server up
 ```

-This will start PostgreSQL and Prefect Orion.
-When Orion is ready, you will see a line that looks like:
+This will start PostgreSQL and Prefect Server.
+When the serveris ready, you will see a line that looks like:

 ```
-orion_1     | INFO:     Uvicorn running on http://0.0.0.0:4200 (Press CTRL+C to quit)
+server_1     | INFO:     Uvicorn running on http://0.0.0.0:4200 (Press CTRL+C to quit)
 ```

-The Orion API container shares port 4200 with the host machine, so if you open a web browser and navigate to `http://localhost:4200` you will see the Prefect Orion UI.
+The Prefect Server container shares port 4200 with the host machine, so if you open a web browser and navigate to `http://localhost:4200` you will see the Prefect Orion UI.

 ## Prefect CLI